Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Approximating the Rashomon Set

 \subsection{GAM with Fixed Support Set (Method 1)}

 Suppose we merge all adjacent bins with the same $\omega_j$.
 The set of bins after merging is called the support set.
 For a GAM with fixed support set, the $\L_s$ term is fixed and the problem is equivalent to logistic regression with a weighted $\ell_2$ penalty.
-For simplicity, in the remaining paper, $\w$ also includes $\omega_0$.
+For simplicity, in what follows, $\w$ also includes $\omega_0$.
 In this case, the loss $\L(\w)$ is a convex function, and the Rashomon set $R(\theta)$ is a convex set.
-Hence, we propose to approximate $R(\theta)$ with an ellipsoid centered at $\w_c$.
+Hence, we find the maximum volume inscribed ellipsoid centered at $\w_c$ to approximate $R(\theta)$.
 Specifically, the approximated Rashomon set is:

 where $\Q$ and $\w_c$ are the parameters defining the ellipsoid that we optimize given different $\theta$s.

-We discuss our optimization method next.
+\textbf{Gradient-based optimization}: Our goal is to maximize the volume of $\hat{R}$ while guaranteeing that almost all points in $\hat{R}$ are also in $R(\theta)$.
+Mathematically, we define our optimization objective as

+The volume of $\hat{R}$ is proportional to $\det(\Q)^{-1/2}$, therefore we minimize $\det(\Q)^{1/(2m)}$ in the objective. $m$ is included in the exponent to normalize by the number of dimensions.
+In the second term of Eq~\eqref{eqn:obj}, we draw samples from $\hat{R}(\Q, \w_c)$ and add a penalty if the sample is outside $R(\theta)$; $C$ is large to ensure this happens rarely.
+We use gradient descent to optimize the proposed objective function.
+Note that the ``reparameterization trick'' can be used to convert the sample $\w$ drawn from $\hat{R}$ into a purely stochastic part and a deterministic part related to $\Q$ and $\w_c$, and calculate the gradients accordingly.
+Details are shown in Appendix \ref{app:sample_ellipsoid}.
+To facilitate the optimization, we need a good starting point.

-\textbf{Initialization:} Since the support set is fixed, for now, we treat $\L_s$ as a constant.
-A Taylor expansion on $\L(\w)$ at the empirical risk minimizer $\w^*$ yields:
+\textbf{Initialization:} Since the support set is fixed, we treat $\L_s$ as a constant.
+We initialize $\w_c$ using the empirical risk minimizer $\w^*$ for $\mathcal{L}(\w)$ and initialize $\Q$ by $\H/(2(\theta-\mathcal{L}(\w^*)))$, where $\H$ is the Hessian.
+The initialization is motivated by the Taylor expansion on $\L(\w)$ at the empirical risk minimizer $\w^*$: